nathan-alden-sr/aspnet-6-bootstrap/README.md

 You must do a few things before successfully running the API application:

-- Run the `create-network.ps1` script
+- Run the `create-network.ps1` script (see [Scripts](#scripts))
-- Run the `run-postgresql.ps1` script
+- Run the `run-postgresql.ps1` script (see [Scripts](#scripts))
-- Run the `add-connection-string.ps1` script
+- Run the `add-connection-string.ps1` script (see [Scripts](#scripts))

+## Notable features

+### Custom fluent result API

+Microsoft inexplicably does not implement `IActionResult` for every HTTP status code.
+Additionally, developers sometimes want to implement "response body envelopes" where all response bodies follow a certain JSON schema.
+In this repository, response body envelopes are implemented by the `StandardJsonResult` and `StandardJsonResult<TData>` classes.
+A fluent API makes it easy to compose these response body envelopes.
+See the [`HealthController`](source/Api/Controllers/Health/HealthController.cs) class for an example.

 ## Frameworks and libraries